xcp-ng/xcp-ng-org/docs/roadmap.md

 # Roadmap

-The goal of this document is to give you a hint on what's next.
+The goal of this document is to give you a hint of what's next.
 However, since all topics are very complex, there's no real order or target date.
 In general, our priorities are:

 * security
 * simplicity and flexibility